wighawag/stratagems/docs/contracts/Stratagems.md

 *Signature*: getConfig()

-function getConfig() view returns (tuple(address tokens, address burnAddress, uint256 startTime, uint256 commitPhaseDuration, uint256 resolutionPhaseDuration, uint8 maxLife, uint256 numTokensPerGems) config)
+function getConfig() view returns (tuple(address tokens, address burnAddress, uint256 startTime, uint256 commitPhaseDuration, uint256 revealPhaseDuration, uint8 maxLife, uint256 numTokensPerGems) config)

 ### **getTokensInReserve**

-the number of token in reserve per account  This is used to slash player who do not resolve their commit  The amount can be greater than the number of token required for the next move  This allow player to potentially hide their intention.
+the number of token in reserve per account  This is used to slash player who do not reveal their moves  The amount can be greater than the number of token required for the next move  This allow player to potentially hide their intention.

 *sig hash*: `0x990b0509`